"What are beta blockers and how do they work?

 Medical Editor: John P. Cunha, DO, FACOEP

-BiDil (isosorbide dinitrate and hydralazine hcl) is used to treat heart failure.
-Isosorbide dinitrate is a nitrate, and hydralazine is a vasodilator.
-Common side effects include headache, dizziness, lightheadedness, nausea, and flushing as your body adjusts to the medication.
+BiDil (isosorbide dinitrate and hydralazine hcl) is a combination of a nitrate and a vasodilator used to treat heart failure.
+Common side effects of BiDil include headache, dizziness, lightheadedness, weakness, nausea, vomiting, fast heartbeat, swollen ankles, and flushing (redness of the face, neck, and chest) as your body adjusts to the medication.

 The starting dose of BiDil is one tablet, 3 times a day.
 The maximum dose should not to exceed two tablets, 3 times a day.
 BiDil may interact with medications to treat erectile dysfunction, dihydroergotamine, or other heart medicines, especially those used to treat high blood pressure or irregular heartbeats.
 Tell your doctor all medications you use.
 During pregnancy, BiDil should be used only when prescribed.
 It is unknown if this drug passes into breast milk or if it may harm a nursing infant.
 Consult your doctor before breast-feeding.